Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1C

 Memory Aid

-Real-World Application
+Real-World Example

 You're on a cruise ship that's registered in the United States.
 When the ship is in international waters (outside any country's territorial limits), you can operate your amateur station using your FCC license.
 However, when the ship enters another country's territorial waters, you must cease operations unless that country has a reciprocal operating agreement with the U.S.

-FCC Part 97.5Key Concepts
+Reference: FCC Part 97.5

-FCC Part 97.5, International waters, U.S.-registered vessels, Mobile operations
+FCC Part 97.5 International waters U.S.-registered vessels Mobile operations

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1C topic.